-During this period, he neither went so frequently, nor staid so long at Versailles, as he had been accustomed to do, and rather avoided, than sought any private conferences with the King.
-The first public indication he gave of his disgust was, to cause a great number of medals, both of silver and copper, to be cast with his head and this inscription: "CAROLUS WALLIE PRINCES."
-And, on the reverse, BRITANNIA and SHIPPING, with this motto: Amor et spes Britannia.
+During this time, he neither went so frequently, nor staid so long at Versailles, as he had been accustomed to do, and rather avoided, than sought, any private conferences with the king.
+The first public indication he gave of his disgust, was, to cause a great number of medals, both of silver and copper, to be cast with his head and this inscription:

+CAROLUS WALLLÆ PRINCES.

+And, on the reverse, BRITANNIA and shipping, with this motto: